DanielHeEGG/DynamicSequencer/README.md

 #### `DS: Switch Filter`
 Switches filter in accordance to the exposure plan selected by the planning engine.

+#### `DS: Dither`
+Sends a dither command to the guiding software when conditions are met.
+Configurable with the `ditherEvery` setting.
+This instruction will only send a dither command if the number of frames shot in *any filter* since the last dither/slew exceeds the setting.
+For example, when `ditherEvery = 1`, a series of frames may look something like this: `SHO'SHO'SHO` or `L'L'LRGB'L'L'LRGB`.
+Or when `ditherEvery = 2` it may look like: `SHOSHO'SHOSHO` or `LL'LRGBL'LLRGB'LL`.

 #### `DS: Wait Until Target Available`
 Waits indefinitely until at least one target is returned from the planning engine.
 Note: the planning engine does not filter for sun altitude, so this should be used along with `Wait if Sun Altitude` or `Wait for Time`.